 To safeguard against emerging cyber threats, the United States need to consider how the rest of the world views the evolving cybersecurity landscape.

 As technology advances at an unprecedented rate, it’s become clear that the United States’ IT infrastructure is in need of a serious overhaul — but what about the rest of the globe?

 In the U.S., we tend to think about cyberspace the same way we think of international waters: as a global commons rather than an area governed by a single nation or codified set of laws.

 “We may fight in cyberspace, we may try to preserve an electoral system in cyberspace, but we don’t draw borders around cyberspace,” Visner observed at the 2017 International Affairs Forum in Traverse City, Michigan.
 “According to Russia, China, and others, cybersecurity is about preserving the sovereign prerogatives of a government against illegitimate social, political, religious, and cultural movements.
 It is about preserving sovereignty.
 And for them, cyberspace is a place where security means governance and governance means control.”

 That disparity of perspective, he says, is precisely why we’re not prepared to navigate the evolving cybersecurity landscape.
-It’s also the central theme of ICF’s 2017 CyberSci Symposium this September.
+It’s also a central theme of ICF’s 2018 CyberSci Symposium this September.
 As the Symposium approaches, we’ll continue to cover what attendees can expect to learn, and other issues driving the discussion around cybersecurity.
-In the meantime, though, let’s take a look back at some of the recommendations our experts made at CyberSci 2016 for the incoming President of the United States (POTUS) — and what progress has been made to fortify our critical infrastructures in the battle for cyberspace.
+In the meantime, though, let’s take a look back at some of the recommendations our experts made at CyberSci 2016 for the incoming President of the United States (POTUS)—and what progress has been made to fortify our critical infrastructures in the battle for cyberspace.